-DANBURY, CT – On Tuesday, March 26, 2019, Cynthia Emiry Roy, CEO of Regional Hospice and Palliative Care, in Danbury, CT, was honored with the prestigious Macricostas Entrepreneur of the Year Award from Western Connecticut State University.
+DANBURY, CT – On Tuesday, March 26, 2019, Cynthia Emiry Roy, CEO of Regional Hospice, in Danbury, CT, was honored with the prestigious Macricostas Entrepreneur of the Year Award from Western Connecticut State University.
 The award, sponsored by the foundation of Brookfield industrialist and philanthropist Constantine “Deno” Macricostas and his wife Marie, has been given annually, since 2008, in recognition of local business leaders whose drive, intelligence and creativity lead to notable business success.
 Roy has dedicated her entrepreneurial career exclusively to nonprofits and is only the second honoree to helm a nonprofit organization and the second woman to be recognized.

 During the event Cynthia was presented with citations from Senator Julie Kushner, Representative Raghib Allie-Brennan and Representative David Arconti.
 Additionally, the Connecticut Commissioner of Veteran’s Affairs, Tom Saadi, presented her with a citation on behalf of the Department of Veteran’s Affairs for her commitment to serving our Veteran’s and their families through her work at Regional Hospice.
 The event drew over 275 attendees, a record-breaking figure for the luncheon and ceremony.